 If your drinking is born out of previous trauma, find therapeutic outlets to emotionally heal.
 If you are struggling with self-destructive tendencies, you might consider a sober living facility like the community at New Life House.
 It is through understanding your disease that you can equip yourself with the right tools to fight it.

 Wendy Whitehead did her degree in psychology at the University of Edinburgh.
-She has an ongoing interest in mental health and well-being.
+She is interested in mental health and well-being.